aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

-The first thing we do in `Analyzer` is define a `THRESHOLD` constant.
+The first thing we do in `Analyzer` is define a `THRESHOLD` constant, which we'll use to avoid counting short peaks as steps.
 For the purposes of this discussion, let's assume we've analyzed numerous diverse data sets and determined a threshold value that accommodated the largest number of those data sets.
 The threshold can eventually become dynamic and vary with different users, based on the calculated versus actual steps they've taken; a learning algorithm, if you will.

 Our `Analyzer`'s initializer takes a `data` parameter and instances of `User` and `Trial`, and sets the instance variables `@data`, `@user`, and `@trial` to the passed-in parameters.

-Aside from the initializer, the only other public method in `Analyzer` is `measure`, which calls `measure_steps`, `measure_distance`, and `measure_time`, in that order.
-All three methods are kept private so that an outside class can't call them out of order.
-Let's take a look at each.
+The `run` method calls `measure_steps`, `measure_delta`, `measure_distance`, and `measure_time`.
+Let's take a look at each method.

 ### measure_steps